shriv/jekyll-now/_posts/2019-02-07-Accessibility-analyses-for-urban-planning.md

 ---
 layout: post
-title: Understanding walkability in Wellington with accessibility analyses
+title: Walking to playgrounds in Wellington: Introduction
 ---

+## Benefits of an urban life
 In his recent book, _Order without Design_, Alain Bertaud beautifully lays out the value proposition of urban life:

 <blockquote>